buruzaemon/ML_for_Hackers/08-PCA/README.md

 ### Tips & Tricks
 - As you cannot assume data type when reading in data files, you will often have to transform data before you can use it.
 - `lubridate` package's `ymd` parses date and transforms to a formatted string representation in the given timezone (default to UTC).
+- `reshape` package's `melt` melts an object (data.frame, array, list) into a form that is easy to `cast`.
+   - specify which fields are fixed (Identifier variables) and numerical (Measured variables)
 - `reshape` package's `cast` will alter a data frame into the specified shape or aggregated form.
-- `reshape` package's `melt` melts an object (data.frame, array, list) into a form that is easy to `cast`.
+   - think of pivot tables

 ### Observations
 - Steps for using PCA